 There are three primary types of protocols

 Protocols are further subdivided by the layer of the OSI model in which they belong.

 Transmission Control Protocol is a “reliable” or “guaranteed delivery” and flow control.
-Each packet sent has to be positively ack’d.
+Each packet sent has to be positively ack’d and arrive in the order that they are sent.
 Additional packets will not be sent until the current packet(s) have been sent and verified.
 It is used in systems where all of the data must be sent.

 User Datagram Protocol is an “unreliable” or “not-guaranteed delivery” protocol.
 It is faster than TCP as there is no form of acknowledgment, flow control, or error correction and resending of data.
 It is used in systems where the loss of some of the data is tolerated by the application.

 Internet Control Message Protocol.
 Network protocol useful in IP network management and administration.
 ICMP is a required element of IP implementations.
 Designed not to carry data but information about the status of the network itself.